awslabs/live-streaming-with-automated-multi-language-subtitling/README.md

 ## License

-This library is licensed under the Apache 2.0 License.
+This solution is licensed under the Apache 2.0 License.

 ## Navigate